List of tallest buildings in Jersey City: Map of tallest buildings

 The map below shows the location of every building taller than 300 feet (91 m) in Jersey City.
 Each marker is numbered by the building's height rank, and colored by the decade of its completion.

 Tallest buildings

 This list ranks buildings in Jersey City that stand at least 300 ft tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year in which a building was completed.
+Buildings tied in height are ranked by year of completion with earlier buildings listed first, and then alphabetically.